 As part of my 2017 reading resolutions I chose some books that would dig deeper into this topic; here are my thoughts so far.

-Sapiens: A Brief History of Humankind by Yuval Noah Harari took me completely by surprise: the author is so full of data and interprets it in such a way that every three or four pages leave you thinking: Are we really just hunter-gatherers that are trapped in a new, technological and crammed world?
+This book by Yuval Noah Harari took me completely by surprise: the author is so full of data and interprets it in such a way that every three or four pages leave you thinking: Are we really just hunter-gatherers that are trapped in a new, technological and crammed world?
 Was it really that bad, exchanging foraging for cultivating grains?
 Where are we heading?
 And, of course: Are we unhappier now than 15,000 years ago?

 Harari is interested in how Homo sapiens reached its current condition, and has really done a huge amount of research.
 Every paper he cites is up to date, and just as Michael Crichton did before him, he is free to re-use this data as he sees fit.
 His main argument, so far, is that with rapid and ever-increasing communications, we are heading toward a new, worldwide cohesive conscience (a unique vision of the world), ruled—sadly—by economy and digital media.